 Parotid Surgery in Princeton and Monroe, NJ

 The largest of your salivary glands, it can be affected by cancer or infection, requiring removal.
-Board certified New Jersey otolaryngologist Dr. Scott Kay performs parotid surgeries for patients in Princeton, Plainsboro and throughout the Central New Jersey area at Princeton Otolaryngology Associates.
+Board certified New Jersey otolaryngologist Dr. Scott Kay performs parotid surgeries for patients in Princeton, Monroe, Plainsboro and throughout the Central New Jersey area at Princeton Otolaryngology Associates.

 What Is Parotid Surgery?